- Food and Cooking»

 How to cook chicken adobo

 - Wash the chicken and cut it into small pieces as you like.
+Then marinade it with soy sauce, salt, ground black pepper and crushed garlic and set aside.
 Then peel the potatoes and slice them into half or as you wish.
-Flatten the garlic pieces with the use of a flat spatula.
+Flatten the garlic pieces with the use of a flat spatula and remove skin

 - Adobo is usually accompanied with rice but if you prefer you can eat it with the potatoes already with the adobo.
 Just add some separate cooked vegetables.